Puchaczov/Musoq/README.md

 # Musoq
-Musoq is handy tool that allows to quering whatever you want.
+Musoq is handy tool that allows querying everything that can be potentially queryable.

 Would you like to query multiple folders that fits some sophisticated conditions?
 No problem!
 Perform data analysis on CSV from your bank account?
 That's why Musoq was created for.
-It can do things that databases can't do easily like adding/extending your own grouping operators, taking calculations on parent groups, works on objects and access their properties.
+You don't have to import datas to Database engine but instead focus on typing ad-hoc queries to raw source was provided to you.

 ![alt text](https://raw.githubusercontent.com/Puchaczov/Musoq/master/query_res.png)

 ## Pluggable architecture

-You can easily write your own data source which can be virtually anything that is queryable (currently implemented plugins are: CSV querying, directories querying, JSON querying)
+You can easily write your own data source (currently implemented plugins are: CSV, Files, Directories, Flat files)

 ## Currently implemented features